datazip-inc/olake/README.md

     </a>
 </p>

-## OLake — Super-fast Sync to Apache Iceberg
+## OLake — Super-fast Sync to Apache Iceberg + Iceberg Table Maintenance

 **OLake** supports replication from **transactional databases** such as **PostgreSQL, MySQL, MongoDB, Oracle, DB2, and MSSQL**, **event-streaming systems like Apache Kafka** and **Object-store like S3**, into open data lakehouse formats such as **Apache Iceberg** or **Plain Parquet** — delivering blazing-fast performance with minimal infrastructure cost.